dbierer/php-class-notes/php-i-may-2023.md

 ```
 `glob()`
 * Returns full path file info
-* Accepts a "filter" for filenames
+* Accepts a 'filter' for filenames
 `scandir()`
 * Returns all files in a given directory
 * Filenames only, not full path